ifp/schemas/systems/loader.md

 }
 ```

-## 2. Adverts coming from Advert Import
+## 2. Adverts coming from Importer

 The adverts will be loaded with one of three states: